How To Choose the Right Divorce Process For You

 Divorce mediation is a cheaper, faster, and more private way to divorce than going through litigation.
 It’s usually the best way to resolve a divorce when the parties want to be amicable, but just can’t negotiate their issues themselves.
 Unfortunately, it doesn’t work for everyone.

 Because mediation is a voluntary process, not everyone will agree to go to mediation.
-If a court orders you to go to mediation (which a lot of courts will now do) the mediation process still won’t work unless both people participate in it in good faith.
+If a court orders you to go to mediation the mediation process still won’t work unless both people participate in mediation in good faith.

-If someone is purposely hiding information, or refuses to participate honestly in mediation, it won’t work.
+If someone is purposely hiding information, or refuses to negotiate in good faith, mediation won’t work.

 Collaborative Divorce is the most supported way to go through a divorce.
 It is particularly effective in cases where a couple has complicated finances, or difficult issues to resolve regarding their children.
 It works best when couples still respect each other and want to resolve their issues amicably.

 Collaborative Divorce is cheaper than full-on litigation.
-However, it is not the most inexpensive way to get a divorce.
-It usually won’t be the best choice for couples who have no money.
+However, it is not the cheapest way to get a divorce.
+It usually won’t be the best choice for couples who are on a budget.

 The Pros and Cons of Co-Operative Divorce or Direct Negotiation